 For sensitive stomachs, try the Dynamo Pumpkin and Ginger Dog Treats.
 They can aid in digestion and reduce nausea and indigestion.

 With all the whimsy of your favourite childhood cereals, Fromm Crunchy-Os is a crowd-pleaser.
-The Pumpkin KranPOW flavour is an explosion of digestion-friendly pumpkin, and antioxidant-rich cranberries ad contains only 2 calories per treat.
-They are excellent for training and for treating overweight dogs.
+Fromm Crunchy-O's Pumpkin KranPOW is an explosion of digestion-friendly pumpkin, and antioxidant-rich cranberries and contains only 2 calories per treat.
+They are excellent for training and treating overweight dogs.

-This Canadian product comes in two formats, a crunchy biscuit and a soft, chewy treat.
-Northern Biscuit Pumpkin Pie treats are great for training or reward, depending on your dog's texture preference.
+This Canadian product is a crunchy biscuit that is packed with flavour.
+Northern Biscuit Pumpkin Pie treats are great for treat training or rewarding, depending on your dog's texture preference.
 Softer treats may be better for young puppies as they have a stronger scent to help keep them focused on you during training.

 This typically fruit-based line has a strong, irresistible scent.
 Cinnamon is not only a nose pleaser but can help regulate blood sugar and increase insulin resistance.
 With only 8 calories per treat, Fruitables Pumpkin and Cranberry biscuits are perfect for overweight pets that still need to be rewarded for being a good boy.